 With this option you can convert Security ID's (SIDs) to object names.
 You can enable this feature in the advanced configuration of each event log type in the Event Log Monitor service.
-Simple check the "Try to convert Security Ids (SID) to Object Names" option.
+Simple check the "Try to convert Security IDs (SID) to Object Names" option.

-Note that only for the Security Event Log this feature is enabled by default.
+Note that only for the Security event log this feature is enabled by default.
 For all other event log types this feature is disabled by default.

 The Syslog facility to map information units stemming from this log to.
-Most useful if the message shall be forwarded to a Syslog daemon.
+Most useful if the message is to forward to a Syslog daemon.